-The ED visa, as it's known, became a popular way to long-stay in Thailand with minimal financial commitment: Simply sign up to learn Thai for a year with a language school and voila, you get an educations visa.
+The ED visa, as it's known, became a popular way to long-stay in Thailand with minimal financial commitment: Simply sign up to learn Thai for a year with a language school and voila! you get an education visa.

-Of course, people weren't really learning Thai, and, after a number of years, the Thai government began asking immigration officers to conduct random basic Thai tests on those who'd supposedly been learning the language for a few years.
+Of course, people weren't really learning Thai and, after a number of years, the Thai government began asking immigration officers to conduct random basic Thai tests on those who'd supposedly been learning the language for a few years.

 If you do apply for an Ed visa, make sure you go to at least one lesson a week!.

-You can apply for the Ed visa in your home country or from inside Thailand.
-Most people come in on a tourist visa and then decide they want to stay and find a school to sign up with.
+You can apply for the Education Visa in your home country, though most people come in on a tourist visa and then decide they want to stay and find a school to study at.
 The school then duly sorts out the paperwork with the Ministry of Education so that you can get your visa.

-If you are accepted, which you most likely will be, you will then have to leave Thailand and apply for the Non-Immigrant ED visa in any Thai embassy or consulate outside of Thailand.
+If you are accepted, which you most likely will be, you will then have to leave Thailand and apply for the Non-Immigrant ED Visa at any Thai embassy or consulate outside of Thailand.
 Most people hop over to Laos to do this.

-People of every nationality can apply for a 1-year Non-Immigrant Education visa.
+People of every nationality can apply for a 1-year Non-Immigrant Education Visa.
 Though nationals of the following countries must apply in their own country: Bangladesh, China, India, Iran, Sri-Lanka and Middle Eastern countries – don't ask me why!

 - For those who intend to study in a private institution, you may require an official letter from the Ministry of Education of Thailand or other sub-authorities concerned, which is basically an approval of your enrollment and a copy of your registration certificate.

 Note that there are slightly different documents required for internships and other more specific areas of study.

 On arrival back in Thailand you will be permitted to stay for 90 days.
-Once you have the school paperwork you can extend your stay every 90 days at the Bangkok Immigration Office for the duration of the course (up to a maximum of 3 years).
+Once you have the school paperwork, you can extend your stay every 90 days at the Bangkok Immigration Office for the duration of the course (up to a maximum of 3 years).
 The fee is 1,900 Baht for an extension.

-You get to stay continually in Thailand and don't have to leave every 90 days, as you would on some of the other Non Immigrant O visas (where the financial requirement hasn't been met to extend).
+You get to stay Thailand long-term and don't have to leave every 90 days, as you would on some of the other Non Immigrant O visas (where the financial requirement hasn't been met to extend).